 Who wants to spend afternoons of your trip feeling groggy and completely out of it, only to be wide awake at four in the morning with nobody to talk to?

 There is no end of tips for beating jet lag to be read on the internet, found in travel books or told to you by your mother.
 But do they really work?
 It seems to be an entirely individual thing, not to mention different from flight to flight.

 But from my way-too-many experiences of jet lag – and what works for a few friends of mine, too – here are my top six hints to help you perhaps not beat jet lag, but at least feel a bit more human when you start your trip.

 Tip #1: No Sleep Until Bedtime

 If you do nothing else, do this.
 No matter what time you arrive at your destination, don’t go to bed until it’s nighttime there.
-This can be a big struggle, and you might want to sleep more than you ever have before, but be disciplined, stand up, take a long walk, do whatever it takes so that your body can start adjusting to the new time zone as soon as possible.
+This will be a big struggle, and you’ll want to sleep more than you ever have before, but be disciplined, stand up, take a long walk, do whatever it takes so that your body can start adjusting to the new time zone as soon as possible.